 Our popular manuscript reviews, one-on-one appointments with editors and agents, mentoring appointments, and daily worship provide opportunities to learn and fellowship in a professional yet relaxed atmosphere.

 Other highlights are a “Book Promotions Boot Camp” Early Bird presentation with Christy-Award winning author Susan May Warren and social media expert and designer Nicole Miller, and a Small Groups Critique Nite Owl with author and editor Rebecca LuElla Miller.

 We are delighted to be returning to Portland’s Red Lion on the River Hotel, where our Writing Center boasts a sweeping view of the beautiful Columbia River.

 The Cascade Writing Contest opens February 14 with a March 31 end date.
-On Wednesday, August 12, Jeff Gerke and Susan May Warren will again host the Cascade awards.
+On Wednesday, August 12, Susan May Warren will again host the Cascade awards.